gunjan-yadav40/NexTalk/README.md

 - GitHub: https://github.com/gunjan-yadav40

 ---

 ## 📄 License

-This project is created for educational and portfolio purposes.
+This project was developed for learning, portfolio, and demonstration purposes.